e271828e/Flight.jl/docs/notes/design/framework_spec.md

   and an early validation that the contract functions support parametric components).
-Tier-transparency falls out of settled semantics: a stateless continuous `h_xu` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral kind needed.
+Tier-transparency falls out of settled semantics: a stateless continuous `h_xu` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral class needed.
   `UnitDelay{V}` is a **discrete** leaf at `K = 1`: `init_z = (v = zero(V),)`,
   `h_z` publishing the stored value and `g` storing the incoming one — the tier's native `z⁻¹` (§11.6, the shape §17.2's `sat_out_0` hand-writes), no